-Kodak Snapic A1 – Hoffnungsträger oder der nächste Plastikbomber?
+Kodak Snapic A1 Test & Erfahrungen – Hoffnungsträger oder der nächste Plastikbomber?

-Kodak Snapic A1 – Hopeful Prospect or the Next Plastic Dud?
+Kodak Snapic A1 Test & Experiences – Hopeful Contender or the Next Plastic Dud?

-As a maker of accessories for the analogue photo community, we are naturally interested in the continued existence of analogue cameras in the future.
-Of course, few come close to the mechanical quality of the SLRs and rangefinders from the golden age of analogue, but especially for beginners, easily available and above all reliable new cameras are needed.
+As a manufacturer of accessories for the analog photo community, we are naturally interested in there being analog cameras in the future.
+Of course, little compares to the mechanical quality of SLRs and rangefinders from the golden analog era, but especially for beginners, easily available and above all reliable new cameras are needed.

-Here are finally some facts: After the release of the Lomo MC-A, the Kodak Snapic A1 (from the licensee RETO) is now also here.
-Basically, this is a positive sign for all of us, as new hardware secures the long-term demand for film.
-We have taken a closer look at the specs and the first reviews.
+Here are some facts: After the release of the Lomo MC-A, the Kodak Snapic A1 (from licensee RETO) is now here too.
+Basically, this is a positive signal for all of us because new hardware secures long-term demand for film.
+We took a closer look at the specs and the first reviews.

 Kodak Snapic Lens

-The teaser already revealed the most important figure: it has a 25mm glass lens (triplet) installed.
-This is the crucial difference to the usual "reusable" cameras, which often only have a simple plastic lens.
-According to early tests, the sharpness is actually decent and clearly above the "Lomo look".
+The teaser already revealed the most important figure: It has a 25mm glass lens (triplet) and exposes in full frame (36x24mm).
+This is the crucial difference from the usual "reusable" cameras, which often only have a simple plastic lens.
+According to initial tests, the sharpness is actually decent and clearly above the "Lomo look."

 But here comes my personal criticism:

-The camera works with a fixed aperture of f/9.5 and a fixed shutter speed of 1/100 second.
+The camera operates with a fixed aperture of f/9.5 and a fixed shutter speed of 1/100 second.
 There is no ISO setting.
-This means the camera is effectively a better disposable camera (with glass lens and reload function).
+This means the camera is a simple point-and-shoot or compact camera (with glass lens and reload function).

 Snapic Zone Focus

-Focusing is done via zone focusing.
-Physically speaking, this is uncritical with a 25mm wide-angle and the tiny aperture.
-The depth of field is so huge that it is hardly possible to produce blurry pictures.
+Focusing is done via zone focusing (0.5m – 1.5m for portraits, and 1.5m – infinity for landscapes).
+Physically, this is uncritical with a 25mm wide-angle and the tiny aperture.
+The depth of field is so huge that it’s almost impossible to get blurry pictures.

-The LCD display on the top is interesting.
-In practice, it proves more useful than expected:
+The OLED display on the top is interesting.
+In practice, it proves to be more useful than expected:

 • It shows the frame counter and flash modes.

-• Feature highlight: The camera remembers the flash setting when switched off (no annoying resetting of the flash).
+• Feature Highlight: The camera remembers the flash setting when turned off (no annoying flash resetting).

-• It controls the double exposure mode, which is a nice creative feature.
+• It shows the double exposure mode (controlled via a dedicated switch), which is a nice creative feature.

-Warning: Reviews show very strong vignetting (dark corners) when the flash is used.
+Warning: Reviews show a very strong flash-related light falloff (physical flash falloff) when the flash is used.
 You have to like that.

 Alongside the Snapic, the new Lomo MC-A is causing a stir.
 Here we see two completely different approaches:

-The Lomo MC-A costs about 550 €, five times as much, but is a "real" camera:
+The Lomo MC-A costs about 550 €, which is five times as much, but it’s a "real" camera:

 • True autofocus (LiDAR).